Eben001/MamaTasty/README.md

 # MamaTasty
-Meals app that fetches meals from themealdb via an API and displays in the app
+A Meals app that fetches meals from themealdb via an API and displays in the app

 ## General Information